Mariano-Github/Edge-Drivers-for-Iman-Haryadi-Devices/zigbee-enviroment-sensor-v12/README.md

 You can control the BME280 Environment Sensor and other similar models developed by @iharyadi

-This controller shows in the App a single device with the capabilities and functions:
+This controller shows in the App a single device with the capabilities and functions.
+Run Local in Hub:

 Temperature